Avios Tips

 A short history of Avios points

-Avios launched in 2011, and it replaced both BA and Iberia’s frequent flyer points, as well as the Air Miles scheme in the UK.
+Avios launched in 2011, replacing both BA and Iberia’s frequent flyer points, as well as the Air Miles scheme in the UK.

 The rebranding of Air Miles to Avios brought about a number of changes.
-Whilst it was possible to earn Air Miles using some of the methods that you can us now (it had an equivalent to the Avios Shopping website) the new look Avios scheme is much better fit for what consumers want.
+Whilst it was possible to earn Air Miles using some of the methods that you can use now (it had an equivalent to the Avios Shopping website), the new look Avios scheme was a much better fit for what consumers want.

 There are now multiple credit cards from different providers that will give you Avios points every time you spend, on top of any initial or ongoing bonuses.
 Consumers and businesses can earn points via cards from American Express, Barclays and Capital On Tap.
 You can also earn points with Revolut.